AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 state abstractions are used for the two variables, then this contract is preserved.

-Let's contrast this example with another example:
+Let's contrast this example with a different expression of :ada:`Global` and :ada:`Depends` contracts using a unique abstract state:

 .. code:: ada spark-flow